 - High hygiene & low motivation

 In this situation, employees have very few grievances but are also not highly motivated.
-A very good example of this situation is employees are paid well but the work is not very interesting.
+A good example of this situation is that employees are paid well, but the work is not very interesting.
 Employees simply collect their pay cheques and leave.

 - Low hygiene and high motivation

 - Low hygiene & low motivation

-No points for guessing, it is obviously a pretty bad situation.
-Here neither the employees are motivated nor are the hygiene factors are in place.
+No point in guessing, it is obviously a pretty bad situation.
+Here neither the employees are motivated, nor the hygiene factors are in place.

-1. Primarily rectify and change bureaucratic company policies.
-Thus, make sure your Human Resources is in line with what other organizations are offering and they know what are the leadership’s expectations.
-Therefore, keeping both in mind draft policies that is a win-win with everyone.
+- Primarily rectify and change bureaucratic company policies.
+Thus, make sure your Human Resources is in line with what other organizations offer, and they know the leadership’s expectations.
+Therefore, keeping both in mind, drafting policies that are a win-win for everyone.

 - Organizational culture plays a very crucial role here.

-6. Delegate your employees’ responsibilities, make them feel valued.
-Respect their individuality, listen to their feedback seriously and particularly take action wherever necessary.
+- Delegate your employees’ responsibilities, and make them feel valued.
+Respect their individuality, listen to their feedback seriously, and particularly take action wherever necessary.